 When you are remodeling bathrooms on a budget you will not be able to change the structure of the room itself.
 Knocking down walls or installing a stand-alone shower, for example, may not be possible with your budget constraints.
 This does not mean that you cannot make significant changes to your bathroom, you just need to get creative.
 Pinterest and Instagram are great for finding inspiration for your remodel, whether it be ideas on color schemes and accessories to add or creative ways to use your space.

-Here are just a few examples of how you get can creative:
+Here are just a few examples of how you can get creative:

 – Reduce the number of tiles you use